dalong0514/ITstudy/001大语言模型/10Video-LLM/20231123Andrej-Karpathy大语言模型入门.md

 Another exciting direction for these models is the concept of self-improvement, inspired by the success of DeepMind's AlphaGo.
 AlphaGo's development included two major stages.
 In the initial stage, the program learned by imitating human expert players, absorbing strategies from games played by top-level human competitors.
 This approach led to a competent Go-playing program, but it was limited to the capabilities of the best human players it learned from.

-Mastering the game of Go with deep neural networks and reward function
+Fig: Mastering the game of Go with deep neural networks and reward function

 So DeepMind figured out a way to surpass human capabilities in the game of Go through a breakthrough called self-improvement.
 In this closed sandbox environment, the game itself provided a straightforward reward function – winning.
 This clear, binary feedback made it possible to play countless games, refining strategies based purely on the likelihood of winning, without the need to imitate human gameplay.
 This process allowed the system to eventually exceed human performance.

-AlphaGo self-improvement
+Fig: AlphaGo self-improvement

 The graph showcases the Elo rating and how AlphaGo, within just 40 days, managed to surpass some of the best human Go players through self-improvement.
 This success raises a compelling question: "What is the equivalent of this step two for large language models?"